Personalized Search Overview

 Title

 Avoid including unnecessary information such as technical specifications or additional parts in the title value.
-The title should first and foremost identify on what the product is (for example, Men's Wool Sweater or 32-inch LED Monitor), and move supplementary details to their respective attributes (for example, color).
+The title should first and foremost identify what the product is (for example, Men's Wool Sweater or 32-inch LED Monitor).
+Move supplementary details to their respective attributes (for example, color).

 Description